guilhermejccavalcanti/s3m/README.md

 Where *mine*, *base*, *theirs* and *output* are directory paths.
 The attribute -o is optional, if omitted, *theirs* will be used as output directory.

-* For integration with git type the two commands bellow:
+For integration with git type the two commands bellow:

    `git config --global merge.tool jfstmerge`

    `git config --global mergetool.jfstmerge.cmd 'java -jar pathto/jFSTMerge.jar -f \"$LOCAL\" \"$BASE\" \"$REMOTE\" -o \"$MERGED\"'`

+Then, after the "git merge" command detect conflicts, call the tool with:

+   `git mergetool -tool=jfstmerge`